raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step06.md

 Which GPIO pins on your Pi that you use is up to you - in this part of the project, I have used **GPIO 7**, **8**, **9**, and **10**.
 However, if you use different GPIO pins then make sure you remember which ones they are as you will need to refer to them in the code.

 Use five female-to-female jumper leads to connect the Raspberry Pi GPIO pins to the pins on the motor controller board.
 Each of your DC motors will need to need to use two **IN** pins to connect to the Raspberry Pi so it can turn in both directions.
-You will also need one **GND** pin in total to complete the circuit.
+You will also need one **GND** pin to complete the circuits - this can be the same pin for both motors.

 | GPIO pin   | connects to   | board pin   |
 |:----------:|:-------------:|:-----------:|